works-on-my-machine/opencv-code-server/README.md

 ```

 ## Use
-Open your favorite browser and access to `opencv.lan` and `novnc.lan`.
+Open your favorite browser and access to `https://opencv.lan` and `https://novnc.lan`.
 Checkout example project.

 ## Advanced
+### Modifying Libraries
 Modify `Dockerfile` in order to add or remove libraries to container where code-server is running.
 Following are installed:
 - OpenCV
 - NLopt